top of page

 with Laurent Cavenaile and Murat Alp Celik.

-Revise and resubmit, Review of Economic Studies.
+Revise and resubmit (2nd round), Review of Economic Studies.

 Conferences and Seminars: MWM 2019, CEPR 2019, SED 2021, NBER Summer Institute, NFA 2021, RCEA Growth, Innovation and Entrepreneurship Conference, Virtual Growth and Innovation Seminar Series.